doc4d/docs/docs/ViewPro/method-list.md

 In *rangeObj*, pass a range of cells where the style will be applied.
 If the *rangeObj* contains multiple cells, the style is applied to each cell.

+>Borders applied with `VP SET CELL STYLE` will be applied to each cell of the *rangeObj*, as opposed to the [VP SET BORDER](#vp-set-border) command which applies borders to the *rangeObj* as a whole.

 The *styleObj* parameter lets you pass an object containing style settings.
 You can use an existing style sheet or create a new style.
 If the *styleObj* contains both an existing style sheet and additional style settings, the existing style sheet is applied first, followed by the additional settings.
 Giving the *styleObj* parameter a NULL value will remove any style settings from the *rangeObj* and revert to the default style settings (if any).

-For more information about style objects and style sheets, see [4D View Pro Style Objects and Style Sheets](configuring.md#style-objects-and-style-sheets).
+For more information about style objects and style sheets, see the [Style Objects](configuring.md#style-objects) paragraph.

 #### Example

-The following code:

 ```4d
 $style:=New object